Larsende/Agility2020-tcpdump/class1/module1/ssl.rst

    export SSLKEYLOGFILE=/home/f5student/session-key.log
    chromium-browser

+10.5.
+This will launch the Chrome browser and once you close the browser it will stop logging the SSL Session key data.

+10.6.
+Once the traffic has been captured you will import the capture file into Wireshark and configure the SSL options to use the session-key.log file.

 SSL Decrypt from F5
 -------------------

 More often you will not have access to modify the client in order to capture the SSL session data.
 The other option is to get the pre-master session data from the F5 itself by doing the following.

-10.5.
+10.7.
 Configure a new iRule as follows:

 .. code-block:: tcl
    :linenos: